KeiferC/CyberFundamentals/week3-websecurity/notes-05-web-intro.md

 An HTTP request is a message a client sends to a server.
 It consists of two main components: the HTTP request header and the HTTP request body.

-*HTTP Request Header*

-Contains details regarding the request, including the method being used (e.g. GET, POST, DELETE, TRACE, etc.).
+__HTTP Request Header__: Contains details regarding the request, including the method being used (e.g. GET, POST, DELETE, TRACE, etc.).

-*HTTP Request Body*

-Consists of data to be send to the server (including query string key-value pairs)
+__HTTP Request Body__: Consists of data to be send to the server (including query string key-value pairs)

 Example HTTP Request:
 ```